TS-7553-V2-Sandbox

 - Description

-- At 5 VDC input range to the TS-7553-V2, sleep modes of the microcontroller may be unreliable.
+- In the 5 VDC input range to the TS-7553-V2, sleep modes of the microcontroller may be unreliable.
 The symptom is an immediate reboot after the sleep command is issued (instead of sleeping for the specified time and then turning back on), with the microcontroller reporting a

 poweronreboot source fromtsmicroctl -iinstead of the correctsleepreboot source.